Logeswaran123/Stable-Diffusion-Playground/README.md

 | --save / -s      | False         | False   | True / False                  | If argument is provided, save generated images. |
 | --limit / -limit | False         | True    | True / False                  | If argument is provided, limit memory usage. |

-There are three different modes of running the application, <br />
+There are four different modes of running the application, <br />
 * Text to Image (txt2img)
 * Image to Image (img2img)
 * Inpaint (inpaint)